 - If you desire a thinner dressing, add a littlemore plant milk and blend.

-- Continue to add as much plant milk as needed to reach the texture and consistency you desire.
+- Add as much plant milk as needed to reach the desired texture and consistency.

 - Then, add the chopped dill and parsley and stir into the dressing.

-- Transfer the avocado dressing to a ball jar or container with a top and refrigerate until ready to use.
+- Transfer the avocado dressing to a ball jar or container with a top and refrigerate until ready.

 - The dressing will last in the refrigerator for up to 5 days.